kct2020/goutpal-com-skeleventy/site/blog/balsamic-vinegar-and-gout/index.md

 Despite extensive research, I cannot find purine values for balsamic vinegar.
 But I found one study that adjustments a moderate-high purine eating pattern<a href="#ref1"><sup>[1]</sup></a>.
 In order to create a low purine version.
 Now, that study includes balsamic vinegar in both versions.
 Implying that it is not high in purines.
 On the other hand, it might imply that the authors, like me, do not know the purine content of balsamic vinegar.
 In any case, a typical small serving size for balsamic vinegar means it will not have a significant effect on total purine intake.
 Also, purine metabolism is very complicated.
 So it is preferable to consider the effects of balsamic vinegar on blood uric acid levels…

 <h3 id="bad">Is Balsamic Vinegar Bad for Gout?</h3>
 My first uric acid study includes balsamic vinegar<a href="#ref2"><sup>[2]</sup></a>.
-Comparing it to 2 other types of vinegar.
-And a water-based garlic extract.
+Comparing it with 2 other types of vinegar.
+And with a water-based garlic extract.
 So it shows that balsamic vinegar is more effective than apple vinegar for uric acid reduction in obese rats.
 However, garlic vinegar was the best of 3 types of vinegar.
 And garlic extract diluted with water was more effective than vinegar.

 So balsamic vinegar is not bad for gout.
 However, you might also consider other salad dressing ingredients.